Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Configuring Financial Markets

-Advanced Quotex chart settings allow traders to choose from various timeframes, such as minutes, hours, days, weeks, or months.
+Advanced Quotex chart settings allow traders to choose from various time frames, such as minutes, hours, days, weeks, or months.
 This flexibility enables traders to analyze price data at different levels of granularity, aligning with their trading strategies.
-In the image below, you can see some of the timeframes you can use on Quotex.
+In the image below, you can see some of the time frames you can use on Quotex.

 Experienced Traders

 Advanced Quotex chart settings provide a wide range of technical indicators to be added to the charts.
-Experienced traders can customize and configure these indicators, adjusting parameters such as period length, smoothing methods, color schemes, or display preferences.
+Experienced traders can customize and configure these indicators, adjusting parameters such as period length, smoothing methods, color schemes, and display preferences.

 Advanced Quotex charting software also offers a variety of drawing tools, including trendlines, channels, Fibonacci retracements, and other geometric shapes.
 Traders can modify these tools’ appearance, thickness, and colors, allowing for precise analysis and annotations on the charts.